nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Merge.md

 ```

 On the **Commit** dialog, you can choose between a normal merge (merge
 commit) and a squash merge (simple commit).
-Thus, to perform a squash
+To perform a squash
-merge you have to choose **Merge to Working Tree** when initiating the
+merge, select **Merge to Working Tree** when initiating the
-merge, as otherwise you won't see the **Commit** dialog.
+merge; otherwise, you won't see the **Commit** dialog.

 ### Merge versus Rebase

 A Git-specific alternative to merging is *rebasing* (see
 [Rebase](Rebase.md)), which can be used to keep the history linear.
-For example, if a user has made local commits and performs a pull with
+For example, if a user has made local commits and performs a pull with merge,
-merge, a merge commit with two parent commits - the user's last commit
-and the last commit from the tracked branch - is created.
-When using
+a merge commit with two parent commits—the user's last and last commit from the tracked branch—is created.
-rebase instead of merge, Git applies the local commits on top of the
+When using rebase instead of merge, Git applies the local commits on top of the
-commits from the tracked branch, thus avoiding a merge commit.
+commits from the tracked branch, avoiding a merge commit.

 ## Resolving Conflicts

 When a merge, [cherry-pick](Cherry-Pick.md), [revert](Revert.md) or [rebase](Rebase.md) command fails due to
-conflicting changes, SmartGit stops the operation and leaves the working
+conflicting changes, SmartGit stops the operation and leaves the working tree conflicted.
-tree in a conflicted state, so that you can either abort the command,
-or resolve the conflicts and continue with the command.
-This section
+This allows you to either abort the command, resolve the conflicts, or continue the operation.
-explains how you can do that with SmartGit.
-Generally, the following
-options are available:
+The following options are available in SmartGit:

--   **Resolve dialog** If you select a file containing conflicts and
+-   **Resolve dialog:** Select a file containing conflicts and
-    then invoke **Local** **\|Resolve** in the menu of SmartGit's main
+    invoke **Local** **\|Resolve** from SmartGit's main window menu.
-    window, you can set the file's contents to either of the two
+    You can set the file's contents to either of the two
-    conflicting versions, i.e. \`Ours' or \`Theirs'.
-Optionally, you may
-    also choose not to stage the resetting of the file contents, meaning
-    that the conflict marker on that file won't be removed.
+    conflicting versions (i.e., \`Ours' or \`Theirs').
+Optionally, you may choose not to stage the resolution, meaning the conflict marker on the file won't be removed.
--   **Conflict Solver** Selecting a file containing conflicts and
+-   **Conflict Solver:** Select a file containing conflicts and
-    invoking **Query** **\|Conflict Solver** will open the configured Conflict Solver, a three-way diff tool allowing you to view the changes between the two conflicting versions.
-Please see [Conflict Solver](Conflict-Solver.md) for details on resolving conflicts with the SmartGit Conflict Solver.
+    invoke **Query** **\|Conflict Solver** which opens a three-way diff tool for viewing changes between the conflicting versions.
+    See [Conflict Solver](Conflict-Solver.md) for details on resolving conflicts using this tool.
--   **Discard command** To abort the merge, cherry-pick, revert or
+-   **Discard command:** To abort the merge, cherry-pick, revert or
     rebase, select the repository in the **Repositories** view and
     invoke **Branch \|Abort** or **Local** **\|Discard**.

-Lastly, if all conflicts have been resolved, you can continue with the
-merge, cherry-pick or rebase by selecting the repository in the
+After resolving all conflicts, you can continue with the merge, cherry-pick, or rebase by selecting the repository in the
 **Repositories** view and invoking **Local** **\|Commit**.
-If you are
-rebasing, the Commit toolbar button has changed its name to
+If you are rebasing, the Commit toolbar button will have changed to
 **Continue**.